DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2023-12-20-switching-between-organisations.md

 So that I can reduce the burden on schools to submit claims individually."
 }) }}

+## Why we use this pattern

+We use the organisation switcher pattern because it:

+1. reduces cognitive load

+    Constantly asking users to select an organisation for every task increases their cognitive load, as they must repeatedly make the same decision.

+    The organisation switcher establishes a clear context for their actions, allowing users to focus on the tasks at hand without unnecessary interruptions.

+2. improves efficiency

+    Selecting an organisation once and working within that context eliminates repetitive steps, speeding up workflows.

+    This is particularly beneficial for tasks that require multiple actions (e.g., adding multiple users or claims within the same organisation).

+3. minimises errors

+      Repeatedly selecting an organisation for every task increases the risk of users accidentally choosing the wrong organisation, leading to errors.

+      With an organisation switcher, the context is set once and is visually reinforced, reducing the chance of mistakes.

+4. enhances consistency

+    Keeping users in a consistent organisational context aligns with how most people work – focusing on one area at a time before switching to another.

+    It avoids the disjointed experience of repeatedly confirming context, making the interaction smoother.

+5. supports task flow

+    Many tasks (for example, adding a mentor or making a claim) involve multiple sequential actions.
+With an organisation switcher, users can complete all related tasks within the same context without interruptions.

+    This streamlines processes, making the service feel intuitive and responsive.

+6. provides contextual awareness

+    The organisation switcher visually reinforces the active organisation context at all times.
+This ensures that users always know which organisation they work on, reducing confusion.

+    By contrast, requiring a choice for every task provides no ongoing indication of the broader context.

+7. caters to power users

+    Users who manage multiple organisations will benefit significantly from the ability to set context once, as they are more likely to perform several tasks within a single organisation before switching.

+    This approach supports their workflow without penalising them with unnecessary steps.

+8. reduces friction for common use cases

+    In many cases, users will likely focus on one organisation for an extended period.
+Requiring organisation selection for every task unnecessarily disrupts this natural workflow.

+    The switcher accommodates this common pattern while still allowing quick changes when necessary.

+9. aligns with established design patterns

+    Organisation switchers are a common pattern in systems where users operate across multiple entities.
+Leveraging familiar patterns makes the service more intuitive and easier to adopt.

+10. encourages task completion

+    Repeated organisation selection can feel burdensome and frustrating, potentially discouraging users from completing tasks.

+    An organisation switcher eliminates these unnecessary hurdles, encouraging users to complete their work efficiently.

 ## How it works

 ### Signing into the service